-These additional funds were deposited in a special GDB account and were to be used for the following:
+These additional funds were to be used for the following:

 - a. payment of debts to suppliers, agencies, institutions, reserve fund for the self-insurance (professional responsibility and inter-fund debt) of the Administration; and - b. to provide operational liquidity to ease their fiscal situation, as determined by the agreement with the GDB.